Vang Vieng - River and Mountain View with cow.

 The famous slow boat is a very popular way to get from Thailand to Laos.

-Overall you can expect to find a decent quality slow boat for somewhere in the region of $30USD but if you want a higher-end experience where you’ll be gently pampered, you can find really nice tourist cruises for around $100USD.
+Overall, you can expect to find a decent quality slow boat for somewhere in the region of $10USD but if you want a higher-end experience where you’ll be pampered, you can find nice tourist cruises for around $100USD.

-Of course, this isn’t a full list of activities available in Laos.
-Trust me, neither you nor I have time to go through them all right now.
-These are just a few of the most popular activities available in the country, which will help to give you a good idea about how much money you’ll be spending on trips and tours throughout Laos.
+These are a few of the most popular activities available which will help give you an idea about how much money you’ll be spending on trips and tours throughout Laos.
+For more inspiration, check out our Laos itinerary for backpackers!

-You’ve probably heard the horror stories of tubing in Vang Vieng.
-Hundreds of tourists getting messed up, floating down the fast flowing river, stopping only for more booze and to try their hand at surviving the infamous death slide.
-Reportedly, there was upwards of 20 backpackers dying every year tubing along a 3 kilometre stretch of the Mekong River!
+You’ve probably heard the horror stories about tubing in Vang Vieng.
+Hundreds of tourists getting messed up, floating down the fast-flowing river, stopping only for more booze.
+Reportedly, there were upwards of 20 backpackers dying every year tubing along a three-kilometre stretch of the Mekong River!

 The "olden days" of Tubing in Vang Vieng.